 Alternatives to milk that are fortified with calcium are available to buy from most supermarkets.
 They can be used in cooking from six months of age or as a main drink after one year old.

-Examples include: Nuts (Almond, Coconut, Cashew, Hazelnut), Oat or Hemp milks.
+Examples include: Soya, Nuts (Almond, Coconut, Cashew, Hazelnut), Oat or Hemp milks.
 Brands include Supermarket's own range, Alpro range or Oatly range.
 Rice milk should not be given to children under 4.5 years old.
 Always choose a milk alternative that is fortified or enriched with calcium - they should provide at least 120 mg of calcium/100mls.
 Organic versions do not usually have calcium added - check the label.

 Please be aware that some milk alternatives may not be suitable for other allergies and some may be low in calories, protein, calcium and/or other vitamins and minerals.
 Discuss with your Health Visitor or Dietitian if unsure.

 Some of the foods to avoid are obvious.
 However, many other foods may contain cow's milk and/or soya proteins and these should be avoided too.
-Look for the list of ingredients printed on the package and avoid foods which have 'milk' and/or 'soya' in bold on the label.
+Look for the list of ingredients printed on the package and avoid foods which have 'milk' in bold on the label.
 When eating out, food outlets need to provide you with allergy information by law, so always ask.